 Equinix announces new Sydney data centre to capitalise on the edge

-Global colocation data centre giant Equinix has unveiled plans for its fifth data centre.
+Global colocation data center giant Equinix has unveiled plans for its fifth data center.

 SY5 will be located adjacent to SY4 with direct physical access between the buildings via a secure link bridge, creating a physical campus extension between the sites.

-The opening of SY5 will bring Equinix's Australia data centre footprint to 16 with facilities across Sydney, Melbourne, Perth, Canberra, Adelaide, and Brisbane, with Sydney taking the lion’s share.
+The opening of SY5 will bring Equinix's Australia data center footprint to 16 with facilities across Sydney, Melbourne, Perth, Canberra, Adelaide, and Brisbane, with Sydney taking the lion’s share.

 Equinix Australia managing director Jeremy Deutsch says the density of carriers, cloud service providers (CSPs), and subsea cables in South Sydney make it an important location for Equinix.

 "We're thrilled to continue an exciting period of growth for Equinix globally with the addition of SY5 IBX in Sydney.
 Sitting on Platform Equinix, SY5 further enables us to offer scalable digital infrastructure and on-demand interconnection both in the local market and across the Asia-Pacific region via a single platform,” says Deutsch.